aokolowicz/mini-wras-analysis/README.md

 # MINI-WRAS Analysis

-This repository contains a Python script named `number_concentration_filewise.py`, which is designed to analyze and visualize number concentration data obtained from GRIMM MINI-WRAS 1.371 (Wide-Range Aerosol Spectrometer).
-The script processes data from the `sample-data` folder, specifically the `one_day_sample-C.dat` file, to compute and visualize number concentration trends.\
+This repository contains Python scripts designed to analyze and visualize particles (or nanoparticles) number and mass concentration data obtained from GRIMM MINI-WRAS 1.371 (Wide-Range Aerosol Spectrometer).
+Scripts processes data from the `sample-data` folder to compute and visualize particles (or nanoparticles) number or mass concentration trends.\
 **Feel free to use and customize it to analyze your own data!**

 ## Prerequisites